 The Company expects to use its cash, cash equivalents, and marketable securities to fund research and development, working capital, and other general corporate purposes.
 The Company does not expect to generate any revenues from product sales unless and until the Company successfully completes development and obtains regulatory approval for any of its product candidates, which will not be for at least the next several years, if ever.
 Accordingly, until such time as the Company can generate significant revenue from sales of its product candidates, if ever, the Company expects to finance its cash needs through equity offerings, debt financings, or other capital sources, including potential collaborations, licenses or other similar arrangements.
-However, the Company may not be able to secure additional financing or enter into such other arrangements in a timely manner or on favorable terms, if at all.
-The Company's failure to raise capital or enter into such other arrangements when needed would have a negative impact on the Company's financial condition and could force the Company to delay, limit, reduce or terminate its research and development programs or other operations, or grant rights to develop and market product candidates that the Company would otherwise prefer to develop and market itself.
+However, the Company may not be able to secure additional financing or enter into such other arrangements when needed would have a negative impact on the Company's financial condition and could force the Company to delay, limit, reduce or terminate its research and development programs or other operations, or grant rights to develop and market product candidates that the Company would otherwise prefer to develop and market itself.
 The Company believes its cash, cash equivalents, and marketable securities as of December 31, 2023 will be sufficient for the Company to fund operations for at least one year from the issuance date of these consolidated financial statements.